nelsonracevedo/active-directory-lab/README.md

 - #### DNS misconfigurations during setup:
     - 🚨 Challenge: DNS misconfigured — domain join failed
     - 🛠 Fix: Updated DC01 DNS settings to point to itself
-- Group Policies not applying due to incorrect OU placement
+- #### Group Policies not applying due to incorrect OU placement:
+    - 🚨 Challenge: I thought that having a user who was member of a group in a Organizational Unit (OU) made it part of that OU - This resulted on polocies no being applied correctly
+    - 🛠 Fix: Move the users from the User OU to their respective OUs

 ### Lessons Learned
 - DNS is critical for Active Directory functionality